1. What is this lawsuit about?

 13. What happens if I do nothing at all?

-If you do nothing, you will remain a member of the Settlement Class and you may participate in this Settlement if you submit a valid Claim Form, if required, when that option is available at a later date.
-You will also have the opportunity to participate in (or exclude yourself from) any future settlements or judgments obtained by the Commercial and Institutional Indirect Purchaser Plaintiffs against other Defendants in the case.
+If you do nothing, you will remain a member of the Settlement Class and you or your business may participate in the Tyson Settlement if your business is in one of the Repealer Jurisdiction, and you may submit a timely and valid Claim Form, if required, when that option is available at a later date.
+You will also have the opportunity to participate in future settlements or judgments obtained by the Commercial and Institutional Indirect Purchaser Plaintiffs against other Defendants in the lawsuit.

 Back To Top

-14. How do I exclude myself from the Settlement with JBS?
+14. How do I exclude myself from the Settlement with Tyson?

-If you do not want the benefits offered by the Settlement and you do not want to be legally bound by the terms of the Settlement, or if you wish to pursue your own separate lawsuit against JBS, you must exclude yourself by submitting a written request to the Settlement Administrator stating your intent to exclude yourself from the Settlement Class (an “Exclusion Request”).
+If you are in a Repealer Jurisdiction and do not want the benefits offered by the Settlement and you do not want to be legally bound by the terms of the Settlement, or if you wish to pursue your own separate lawsuit against Tyson, you must exclude yourself by submitting a written request to the Settlement Administrator stating your intent to exclude yourself from the Settlement Class (an “Exclusion Request”).
 Your Exclusion Request must include the following:

 1. Your name and address;